QitaoZhao/SparseAGS/README.md

 Tested on:

 - Ubuntu 20.04 with torch 1.13 & CUDA 11.7 on an A5000 GPU.
+- Springdale Linux 8.6 with torch 2.1.0 & CUDA 12.1 on an A5000 GPU.
+- Red Hat Enterprise Linux 8.10 with torch 1.13 & CUDA 11.7 on a V100 GPU.

-Note: Try `sudo apt-get install libglm-dev` if you encounter `fatal error: glm/glm.hpp: No such file or directory` when doing `pip install ./diff-gaussian-rasterization-camera`.
+Note: Look at this [issue](https://github.com/graphdeco-inria/gaussian-splatting/issues/993) or try `sudo apt-get install libglm-dev` if you encounter `fatal error: glm/glm.hpp: No such file or directory` when doing `pip install ./diff-gaussian-rasterization-camera`.

+3. Download our 6-DoF Zero123 [checkpoint](https://drive.google.com/file/d/1JJ4wjaJ4IkUERRZYRrlNoQ-tXvftEYJD/view?usp=sharing) and place it in `SparseAGS/checkpoints`.

 ## Usage